Methods and Results of

 the road surface material types were identified as illustrated by the technical

-route shown in Fig. 2.
+route shown in Figure 2.

 Figure 2 Technical